Quantum Wave Mechanics as the Magnetic Interaction of Dirac Particles: Zitter Particle Model and Inverse-Square Radial Magnetic Force Between Zitter Particles

-In the zitter particle model, the intrinsic angular momentum of a spin-half elementary particle is modeled as orbital angular momentum of a classical point charge undergoing ultrarelativistic circular motion around a fixed point in the particle rest frame.
+In the zitter particle model, the intrinsic angular momentum of a spin-half particle is modeled as orbital angular momentum of a classical point charge undergoing luminal-velocity circular motion around a fixed point in the particle rest frame.
 The zitter particle model thus represents the particle position as an average of the charge position over a cycle of the circulatory motion, henceforth the zitter motion.
 The circular frequency of the zitter motion will be referred to as the zitter frequency.
-With angular momentum of a charge with rest mass \(m\) due to the zitter motion of radius \(r_0\) given as \(L = r_0 \gamma m \upsilon \) with \(\upsilon\) the velocity of the circulatory motion and \(\gamma = (1 - (\upsilon/c)^2)^{-1/2}\) the Lorentz factor, and taking \(\gamma m = m_0\) where \(m_0\) is the observed particle rest mass, then in the limit of \(\upsilon=c\), zitter motion radius \(r_0 = \hbar / 2 m_0 c\) obtains that the particle intrinsic angular momentum is \(\hbar/2\), with \(\hbar \equiv h/2\pi\) the reduced Planck constant.
-The diameter of the circulatory motion that has angular momentum \(\hbar/2\) is thus one reduced Compton wavelength, \(\lambdabar_0 = \hbar / m_0 c\).
-Denoting the zitter frequency of a spin-half particle by \(\nu_{\hbar/2}\), then
+With angular momentum of a charge with rest mass \(m\) due to the zitter motion of radius \(r_0\) given as \(L = r_0 \gamma m \upsilon \) with \(\upsilon\) the velocity of the circulatory motion, and taking \(\gamma m = m_0\) where \(m_0\) is the observed particle rest mass, then in the limit of \(\upsilon=c\), zitter motion radius \(r_0 = \hbar / 2 m_0 c\) obtains that the particle intrinsic angular momentum is \(\hbar/2\).
+The diameter of the circulatory motion that has angular momentum \(\hbar/2\) is thus one reduced Compton wavelength, \(\lambda_0 = \hbar / m_0 c\).
+Denoting the zitter frequency of a spin-half particle by \(\nu_z\), then

-where \(\nu_0\) is the de Broglie frequency as given by Eq. (\ref{debroglieclock}).
-The frequency \(\nu_{\hbar/2}\) is also the frequency of the zitterbewegung of the Dirac electron.
+where \(\nu_B\) is the de Broglie frequency as given by Eq. (\ref{debroglieclock}).
+The frequency \(\nu_z\) is also the frequency of the zitterbewegung of the Dirac electron.

-Although the zitter particle model was developed to represent the spin-half Dirac electron, it can be generalized to represent elementary particles of arbitrary instrinsic angular momentum.
-If it is assumed that the particle intrinsic angular momentum is \(\hbar\) rather than \(\hbar/2\), then the zitter frequency is exactly the de Broglie frequency, {\em i.e.},